mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/family-and-friends-day.md

 Our first “Family and Friends Day” will be on September 4th, 2020.

-We announced this program at [COM](https://handbook.mattermost.com/operations/operations/company-cadence#customer-obsession-meeting-aka-com), and will run the majority of the company with the minimal staff needed to meet our service level commitments - and we’d ask the staff who are on-call, or who choose to work that day, to take an alternate day off.
+We announced this program at [COM](https://handbook.mattermost.com/operations/operations/company-cadence#customer-obsession-meeting-aka-com), and will run the majority of the company with the minimal staff needed to meet our service level commitments - and we’ve asked the staff who are on-call, or who choose to work that day, to take an alternate day off.

 We’ll publicly announce our #familyandfriendsday on Twitter, LinkedIn, and other social media, which will link to this notice page and our FAQ below, which can be referenced in out-of-office responders.